dlenski/smxlogin/README.md

 $ openconnect --protocol=nc --cookie "$COOKIE" "$HOST"
 ```

-With the `--password` option, it will simply output the password assembled
+With the `-P`/`--password` option, it will simply output the password assembled
 from the matrix — and it won't attempt to login to a Juniper VPN and fetch
 the VPN authentication cookie: